Can you practice without a DEA license?

 It is a simple process to get a DEA number or license.
 A health care provider needs to first ensure they meet the licensing requirements of the state, then they can apply for DEA registration (licensing).
 With the application, they must submit the application fees, which are non-refundable.
 Once this is done, a DEA number should be issued.
 If your application is denied, you can appeal.
 It is best appealed with an attorney at your side.

 Who Needs a DEA License?

-The jobs in which medical practitioners would need a DEA number or license are physicians, nurses, pharmacists, optometrists, dentists, and even veterinarians.
+The jobs in which medical practitioners would need a DEA number or license are physicians, NPs, pharmacists, optometrists, dentists, and even veterinarians.
 In all of these positions, controlled substances are often prescribed, administered or distributed (pharmacist).
 A DEA number or license ensures the person is registered and can be found and prosecuted if using the drugs illegally.

 Finding an Attorney